lukeskt/Reactive-Mise-en-scene/README.md

-# Reactive Media Object System
+# Reactive Mise-en-scène

 ## Introduction

-Reactive Media is a design concept being developed by Luke Skarth-Hayley for his PhD thesis.
+Reactive Mise-en-scène is a design concept being developed by Luke Skarth-Hayley for his PhD thesis.

-The concept seeks to reconcile tensions between interactivity and narrative experiences by using tacit and implicit inputs from the player, in the form of their attention on specific objects within set locations, to drive changes in the narrative tendency over time.
+The concept seeks to reconcile tensions between interactivity and narrative experiences by using tacit and implicit inputs from the player, in the form of their attention on specific objects within set locations, to drive changes in the environment/set dressing of scenes, and the narrative tendency over time.

 This plugin implements some of these design concepts in Unity and is available for others to explore the possibilities enabled by the system and said concepts.